shubhxg/reaction/day1/readme.md

 One should know javascript and DOM before react.

-## Who made react?
+## Who made it?

-Software engineer team at `facebook (meta)`.
+Software engineer team at facebook.

 ## Why was it created?

 To fix these issues:

-- UI bugs such as phantom messages issue
+- UI bugs such as phantom messages issue.
 - Code complexity
 - UI Inconsistency